 The Fallopian tubes are structures of the female reproductive system that connect the ovaries to the uterus.
-Its function consists of collecting the ovum released by the ovary, allowing meeting with the sperm and fertilization, and, finally, transporting the embryo to the uterus.
+Their function is to collect the ovum released by the ovary, allow the sperm and egg to meet resulting in fertilization, and the transport of the embryo to the uterus.

-Therefore, any injury or obstruction of the Fallopian tubes that prevent their function will be a cause of female sterility.
+Therefore, any injury or obstruction of the Fallopian tubes, preventing their function, will be a cause of female sterility.

-As we have mentioned, the fallopian tubes must be permeable and able to move in order to carry out their function correctly, which is essential for pregnancy to occur naturally.
+As previously mentioned, the fallopian tubes must be able to move and allow passage of the egg and / or embryo, and in order to carry out their function correctly.
+This is essential for pregnancy to occur naturally.

-Sometimes, the woman only has a unilateral tubal factor, that is, only one of the tubes is affected and the other one is healthy.
+Sometimes, the woman only has a unilateral tubal factor, that is, one affected tube and one healthy tube.
 In this case, a natural pregnancy can occur, although the chances of achieving it may be reduced.

 Assisted procreation, as any other medical treatment, requires that you rely on the professionalism of the doctors and staff of the clinic you choose.
 Obviously, each clinic is different.
 Get now your Fertility Report, which will select several clinics for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.